St John's wort

-St John's wort is a serious perennial weed of pastures, catchments, forest and national parks in the high rainfall areas of southern Australia.
+St John's wort (Hypericum spp.) is a serious perennial weed of pastures, catchments, forests and national parks in the high rainfall areas of southern Australia.

-Livestock grazing St John's wort can develop photosensitisation (light sensitivity), leading to low productivity and sometimes death.
-St John's wort causes vegetable faults in wool, excludes useful plants from pastures and reduces property values.
+Livestock grazing St John's wort can develop photosensitisation (light sensitivity) as a result of liver damage.
+This leads to low productivity and sometimes death.

 Conditions when poisoning by St John's wort is likely to occur